Mon-ius/Docker-Warp-Socks/README.md

 - Bypass the New Bing wait-list
 - ...

+## Ready to V2 features roadmap:

+- 1. Automatically enroll the WARP+ account plan
+- 2. eBFP featured wireguard implement
+- 3. more OS/platform support
+- 4. more light in alpine core
+- 5. all in one caller written in Rust!!!

 ## Why to use

 The official `warp-cli` only support amd64 machines, and its [guide](https://github.com/cloudflare/cloudflare-docs/pull/7644) is prone to causing potential connection loss risks on remote machines.
 It is recommended to experiment with fresh installations within a docker container, or you have to reboot it via the panel.